 If you have many installations of MATLAB® software to perform, and the information you need to enter for each installation is the same, you can put this information into a properties file and run the MathWorks® installer noninteractively.
 You specify the properties file on the command line when you start the installer and the file provides the installer with the information that you would otherwise provide interactively, using the installer dialog boxes.
 Noninteractive installation (also called silent installation) can save time and prevent errors.

 You need a File Installation Key to use an installer properties file.
-For information about installation using a File Installation Key, see Install Products Without Internet Access (Installation, Licensing, and Activation).
+For information about installation using a File Installation Key, see Install Products Offline (Installation, Licensing, and Activation).

 To run the installer noninteractively, perform these steps: